AshleyScirra/scirra-offline-sw/README.md

 - update-on-reload is hacky: Chrome reports 2 clients present when reloading, but Firefox reports 1, so we've had to resort to user agent string inspection to decide when to update.
 - support for cache-busting fetches is hacked in with random query string parameters since Chrome does not yet support fetch cache control options ([crbug.com/453190](https://crbug.com/453190)).
 TODO: remove the query string hack when cache control options supported.
 - BroadcastChannel messages are delayed by 3 seconds as a hack to try to make sure the client is listening.
 TODO: use a per-client message buffer and clients should tell the SW when they are ready to receive messages, guaranteeing clients receive all their messages with no unnecessary delay.
 - this has not yet been tested against any SW implementations other than Chrome and Firefox.
-Notably Microsoft are working on an implementation in Edge which should be tested.
+Notably Microsoft and Apple are working on implementations for Edge and Safari which should be tested.

 Service Workers still need spec work and browsers need various bug fixes/additions to fulfil the above list.